ezEngine/docs/docs/effects/particle-effects/particle-emitters.md

 ## Burst Emitter

 This emitter type spawns particles either in one instantaneous burst or over a limited amount of time.
-It is mainly used for one-off effects like explosions, impacts, etc. which have a short lifespan.
+It is mainly used for one-off effects like explosions, impacts, etc, which have a short lifespan.
 Once the burst emitter is finished, the particle effect will only continue to live until all spawned particles have reached the end of their life.
 For such effects the [particle effect components (TODO)](particle-effect-component.md) are typically set to auto-delete themselves after the effect is finished.

 **Duration:** The timespan over which the emitter will distribute the spawning of the particles.
 If this is set to zero, all particles spawn at the same instant.